Akash-Mirase/voice-ai-detector/README.md

 - Proper JSON response structure
 - Stateless API (no database required)

-## 🏁 Conclusion
+##  Conclusion
 This project delivers a robust, scalable, and compliant solution for detecting AI-generated voice samples.
 It strictly follows the problem requirements and is ready for hackathon evaluation and deployment.

-## 👤 Author
+##  Author
-Akash Mirase
+Akash Mirase , Varadraj Patil
-Second-Year Computer Engineering Student
+Second-Year Computer Engineering Students
 VIT Pune